lsp-plugins/lsp-lltl-lib/README.md

 **IMPORTANT!** Data structures do store plain data and do not call any constructors/destructors to initialize/free data.
 This responsibility is delegated to the caller code (if not said otherwise).

+Also, for automatic managment of objects and lookup, additional interfaces like `lsp::lltl::hash_spec`, `lsp::lltl::compare_spec` and `lsp::lltl::allocator_spec` should be defined.

 Library Contents
 ======

 Available collections:
-  - darray - dynamic array of plain data structures of the same type.
+  - `lltl::darray` - dynamic array of plain data structures of the same type.
-  - parray - dynamic array of pointers to any data structure of the same base type.
+  - `lltl::parray` - dynamic array of pointers to any data structure of the same base type.
-  - pphash - pointer to pointer hash map, where keys are managed automatically and values are managed by caller.
+  - `lltl::pphash` - pointer to pointer hash map, where keys are managed automatically and values are managed by caller.
-  - phashset - hash set of pointers, each pointer is managed by the caller.
+  - `lltl::phashset` - hash set of pointers, each pointer is managed by the caller.
-  - bitset - set of bits stored in the optimal for the CPU form for quick data processing and memory economy.
+  - `lltl::bitset` - set of bits stored in the optimal for the CPU form for quick data processing and memory economy.

+Available specifications:
+  - `lltl::hash_spec` - specification for computing hash value of the object, required by:
+    - `lltl::pphash` for key object,
+    - `lltl::phashset` for value object
+  - `lltl::compare_spec` - specification for comparing two objects, required by:
+    - `lltl::pphash` for key object,
+    - `lltl::phashset` for value object
+  - `lltl::allocator_spec` - specification for allocation and deallocation of the object, required by:
+    - `lltl::pphash` for key object

 Requirements
 ======